-The MTET finds that overall implementation of the project has been rather satisfactory with some notable achievements as mentioned above in terms of capacity building, planning and developing manuals and guidelines for investments in local infrastructure.
-However, as described below a number of issues need to be addressed to ensure full implementation of planned outputs and activities including overburdened accounting staff and the lack of adequate banking services
+- 34. The MTET finds that overall implementation of the project has been rather satisfactory with some notable achievements as mentioned above in terms of capacity building, planning and developing manuals and guidelines for investments in local infrastructure.
+However, as described below a number of issues need to be addressed to ensure full implementation of planned outputs and activities. - 35.
 The DIF is operational in all three woredas and selected kebeles.
 The targeted areas have all been trained in PRA, and the project is taken as part of woreda development strategy and integrated into sectoral plans.
 Woreda Steering Committees (Head of Woreda, Chief Finance Office and Heads of Line Departments) regularly (monthly) hold meetings and discuss project progress and recommend corrective measures when needed.
 The LDP/PRA approach and technical assistance (TA) from PSU is highly appreciated by the woreda PSC.
-Woredas mentioned this LDP concept as being more compatible to their development strategies than other donor supported interventions, which is a clear indication of the better alignment and ownership by local government of the project concept.
+Woredas mentioned this LDP concept as being more compatible to their development strategies than other donor supported interventions, which is a clear indication of the better alignment and ownership by local government of the project concept. - 36.
 LDP zonal and woredas' accounting staff have too much work to do.
 Some of the positions are not filled.
 The high turnover of accountants compounds the problem.
 The MTET found that the competence of the staff is mostly fair.
 They are highly devoted to their jobs.
 They spend most of their weekends working as well.
-However, as a result of the above mentioned problems, submission of LDP quarterly financial reports - especially from Adi Arkay and Quara - lag behind the agreed time.
+However, as a result of the above mentioned problems, submission of LDP quarterly financial reports especially from Adi Arkay and Quara lag behind the agreed time.
 The Zonal DoFED takes considerable time to consolidate the zonal reports.
-This necessitates provision of training to zonal and woreda staff and closer monitoring by LDP/PSU by a Financial Management expert.
+This necessitates provision of training to zonal and woreda staff and closer monitoring by LDP/PSU by a Financial Management expert. - 37.
 Both Adi Arkay and Quara do not have bank services.
 This means that woreda staff have to carry considerable sums of money not less than 180 km.
 This system has high risk and it takes a long time to bring money from the bank to the woreda.
-This just outlines the very difficult nature of operating cash budgeting at woreda levels without the availability of banks in the neighbourhood of the administrative headquarters.
+This just outlines the very difficult nature of operating cash budgeting at woreda levels without the availability of banks in the neighbourhood of the administrative headquarters. - 38.
 All LDP woredas have not received funds for 2007 as of April.
 However, their budget utilization so far is about 57%.
-This is mainly due to the issues related to the procedures of procurement of goods and services, works completed but not paid, and some projects which just require more time to be accomplished.
-If utilisation of the allocated budget is not accelerated over the coming months then this could potentially lead to a delay in project implementation and move the project into 2008.

-Certain activities proposed in the LDP logframe have not been carried out due to various reasons:
+This is mainly due to the extended procedures of procurement of goods and services, works completed but not paid, and some projects which just require more time to be accomplished.
+If utilisation of the allocated budget is not accelerated over the coming months then this could potentially lead to a delay in project implementation and move the project into 2008. - 39.
+Certain activities proposed in the LDP logframe have not been carried out due to various reasons: - (i) Output 1.2 Sustainable natural environmental protection; BOFED/PSC has directed the LDP/PSU to contact the Environmental Protection Authority/ANRS to find out which guidelines exist. - (ii) Output 2.2 Develop woreda information system (WIS); no attempt has been made to establish this at woreda level.